MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 A list of sampling periods used to generate successive levels of detail.

 ### `--canonical_point_order_flag=0|1`
-Controls the order used for attribute coding.
+Controls the order used for attribute coding when max_points_per_sort_log2_plus1 is equal to 0.
 The canonical (geometry decoding order) is usable only with LoD attribute coding and `levelOfDtailCount=0`.